 What They Found

 Hyperbaric oxygenation (HBO) temporarily reduced the depth of unconsciousness and motor and aphasic disorders during sessions in 124 patients.
-HBO significantly reduced the frequency of condition aggravation in the first week and prevented recurrent cerebral circulatory disorders, also decreasing complications like pneumonia and pulmonary edema.
+HBO significantly reduced the frequency of condition aggravation in the first week and prevented recurrent cerebral circulatory disorders, also decreasing complications like pneumonia and pulmonary oedema.
 While the number of patients showing neurological symptom regression was similar, the regression was more pronounced in those receiving HBO.

 Canadian Relevance